vmagnin/ForSudoku/README.md

 $ fpm run --flag "-Ofast -static-libgfortran"
 ```

+When using GFortran, you can also add the compiler flag `-Wno-array-temporaries`
+to avoid the corresponding warnings.

 Especially if your current interest only aims to use the program, the included
 `Makefile` equally provides you with the executable with no difference down the
 road.